stuckerj1/bff/update_strategy_options_and_choices.md

 - Use "current" as canonical, materialize current in generate_data, do not include materialization in timed metrics, use SQL materialized views for SQL sources, use warehouse staging + server-side join for sql→wh, and keep spark flows ephemeral.
 Full-compare is timestamp-driven and incremental is a simple append.

+Additional refactoring checklist
+- Run/trace identifiers ...
+Should the notebook generate one run_id (UUID) at start and attach to metrics and event rows?